SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 The selection and application of operators is illustrated in Figure 2.1.

 ![Soar is continually trying to select and apply operators.](Images/select-apply.svg)
+/// caption
+Soar is continually trying to select and apply operators.
+///

 Soar has separate memories (and different representations) for descriptions of its current situation and its long-term procedural knowledge.
 In Soar, the current situation, including